rdkit/homebrew-rdkit/README.md

     brew install rdkit

-If you want to stay on the edge and use the latest and greatest from SVN:
+If you want to stay on the edge and use the latest and greatest from <del>SVN</del> GitHub:

     brew install --HEAD rdkit